-Most of my friends are married, own homes, are parents of fabulous kids and are on a career path that’s going end with a well-earned pension.
+Most of my friends are married, own homes, are parents and are on a career path that’s going to end with a well-earned pension.
 They all seem to have their shit sorted, are settled down and are adulting like normal people.

 Then there’s me.